mvmprojects/dotnet-case/README.md

 ## Projects within Solution

-Projects within the dotnet-case solution are API (default Web App template), BL and DATA for more separation (empty class library template) and finally TEST (NUnit template).
+Projects within the dotnet-case solution are API (default Web App template), BL, DOMAIN and DATA for more separation (empty class library templates) and finally TEST (NUnit template).